Islands and Uhlmann phase: Explicit recovery of classical information from evaporating black holes: Classical information recovery

 \section{Classical information recovery}

-We now wish to show how to use the Uhlmann phase of the Hawking radiation to reconstruct the classical phase space of the black hole interior.
+We now wish to show how to use the Uhlmann phase of the Hawking radiation to recover classical information contained in the black hole interior.
 The main claim is that the field space 1-form $\Theta$ defined in~\eqref{Equation: Hawking Theta} is in fact a symplectic potential for $I\cup R$, i.e.\ the island and the radiation.
 This means its exterior derivative is equal to the symplectic form for the fields in $I\cup R$.
 To justify this claim, let us take the exterior derivative: